kriasoft/react-firebase-starter/README.md

 ```

 *NOTE: Try to merge as soon as the new changes land on the master branch in React Static Boilerplate
-repository, otherwise your project may diverse too much from the base/upstream repo.*
+repository, otherwise your project may diverge too much from the base/upstream repo.*

 ### How to Contribute